 Seek Medical Care

 Seeking the assistance of medical professionals unaffiliated with the nursing home could not only address your loved one’s injuries but also notify the state of potential abuse.
-Another way to protect the rights of your loved one is to discuss their situation with an attorney.
-Legal counsel could pursue a civil lawsuit on their behalf.

 How Can I Help Prevent Nursing Home Abuse?